tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Android SDK/接口文档_intl.md

 ## Overview
-This article talks about integration for Android in details to help Android developers debug and integrate APIs for Tencent Cloud's Game Multimedia Engine (GME).
+This article talks about integration for Android in detail to help Android developers debug and integrate APIs for Tencent Cloud's Game Multimedia Engine (GME).